nikhilaii93/UrlExpander/README.md

 PathOfTweetsFile: Path of the file to be processed
 PathOfOutputFile: Path of the output file, an empty file need not be created

+split.sh:
+it splits all text files in the current folder

+run.sh
+runs code for all data files, keep mediaDomains and jar in the same directory

 Enjoy!